ebzzry/ebzzry.github.io/src/en/nix.md

 installed will not be in a half-baked state.
 The very last step of installing a package is atomic.
 The secret to it is that it the operation that makes it available to a user creates a symlink from `/nix/store`, where the actual program data is, to your profile, which is located at `~/.nix-profile/`.
-Symbolic link creation in GNU/Linux and macOS are either successful or not.
+Symbolic link creation in Linux and macOS are either successful or not.

 On NixOS, the channel used by the root user is important because it is the one used when rebuilding